helleroy/beanstalk-workshop/README.md

 ```

 ### 1.2 Configure
 Using [create](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-create.html), configure the Beanstalk application to use 2 x t2.micro EC2 instances with a Load Balancer in front.
-Remember to again specify the previously created ssh-key as key for ssh'ing into instances with.
+Remember to specify the ssh-key we created previously so we can ssh into our instances.
 ```
 eb create BeanstalkWorkshopApp
     --region eu-central-1